-In Steveston, there is also a port and there were recorded some scenes with Captain Hook and where it was moored the Jolly Roger ship that was also made using computer graphics.
+In Steveston there is also a harbor and there were recorded some scenes with with the Captain Hook and where was docked the ship Jolly Roger, which was also made using computer graphics.

-In addition to the Once Upon a Time, the city has an open-air museum near the harbor that is worth knowing.
+In addition to the Once Upon a Time scenarios, the city has an open-air museum near the harbour that is worth knowing.

 The residential area of Steveston is also passionate and it is a delight to walk a little around the region.
 I confess I was in the mood to live there.

 How to get there

 The city is about an hour from downtown Vancouver and it is possible to go by train, including that's how we went there and found the super quiet path coming out of the Waterfront station that lies in downtown Vancouver and descending at Richmond station , where there are some buses to Steveston.
 Check the route here.

 Visiting Storybrooke was very special to me and I hope you enjoyed getting to know a little more about the city as well.

 Are you a fan of the show too?
 What's your favorite character?